Welcome to Worlds End Music, an organisation set up to bring together local professional musicians with local music lovers.

 Worlds End Music is named after Worlds End Lane.
 This is the road where St Mary’s Church, one of our venues is found.
 Our other venue is St Martin of Tours in Chelsfield, which is found at the other end of Worlds End Lane, on Church Road.
 I walked down the lane many times during the pandemic, as I was pondering this new musical venture.
 I’ve named it with a smile, as it has felt slightly apocalyptic the past year or so!
 This little enterprise will do its best to counter the effects on your soul of the complicated times we’re living in and we hope you enjoy the concerts and wish to become involved.

 With a rapidly growing audience who have demonstrated their desire for local, quality music-making, I think we’re safe to carry on with plans for next year!
-Huge thanks to all of you, our supporters and audience, for coming to concerts despite the threat of Covid; to the churches for hosting us and particularly to Phillippa Rooke – without her guiding hand this venture would never have got off the ground.
+Huge thanks to all of you, our supporters and audience, for coming to concerts, to the churches for hosting us and particularly to Phillippa Rooke – without her guiding hand this venture would never have got off the ground.
 If you would like to be kept informed of our future ventures, please enter your email below.
 If you would like to contact us, please email info@worldsendmusic.com If you’re not a fan of email, you can call 07971 440850.
 Worlds End Music currently has no funding – at some point we will look at charitable status and Friends, in order to better finance the venture but in the meantime we would be so grateful for your help in just spreading the word so we can grow our audience!

 Rebecca Gilliver